opensecuritycontroller/community/development/unit_test_guidelines.md

 ### Exception

-When writing negative test methods often you will need to handle exceptions and potentially validate something inside the exception.
+When writing negative test methods, you will need to handle exceptions and potentially validate something inside the exception.
 JUnit offers three options to do this, see below which one should be used:

 **DO:**